-35.1.7 Financial Assistance.
-Only those schools that qualify as boarding schools, as defined herein may provide any assistance for room and board to students who participate in interscholastic athletics, and only if such assistance is based on financial need.
+35.1.7 Financial Assistance 90 nly Rosteschild that Gall Available and Regional 9,2as defined herein may provide any assistance for room and board to students who participate in interscholastic athletics, and only if such assistance is based on financial need.
 In no other schools may room and board expense be included in the determination of school expenses and financial need.